christopherbingham99/cyber_ethics/README.md

 ### Piracy

-Digital piracy is the act of using, duplicating, or distributing digital content that is protected by copyright.
-This includes music, videos, books, video games,
+Digital piracy is the act of using, duplicating, or distributing digital content that is protected by copyright law.
+This includes music, videos, books, video games, phone apps, PC programs, etc. In most jurisdictions, including the United States, digital piracy is expressly illegal.

 Illegal, but what about ethical? - the negative impact.
 Open sour e/ free/ ad alternatives today